Surprisingly, the question “Is Gout Hereditary?” or “Is Gout Genetic?” is a highly controversial question.

 After that, it wasn’t long before I had found the way OUT of gout-hell.
 After years of trial and error, experimenting with every natural gout treatment out there, I discovered “The Way”.
 Now, it’s been almost 5 years since my last gout attack, and I am prepared – mentally and physically – to never get another gout attack.

-☆ So again, if you are wondering “Is Gout Hereditary?” or “Is Gout Genetic?” my answer is this…only if you let it be!
+☆ Remember: If you are wondering “Is Gout Hereditary?” or “Is Gout Genetic?” my answer is this…only if you let it be!

 1) Michael D “New insights into the epidemiology of gout” Rheumatology (2009) 48 (suppl 2): ii2-ii8